bcgov/MyGovBC-notification-server/docs/_docs/api-overview.md

 title: API Overview
 permalink: /docs/api-overview/
 ---
-*NotifyBC* is built around two [LoopBack models](https://docs.strongloop.com/display/public/LB/LoopBack+core+concepts#LoopBackcoreconcepts-Models) - subscription and notification.
-A third model, configuration, is for administration purpose only.
-The LoopBack model determines the underlying database schema and the I/O of API.
+*NotifyBC*'s core function is implemented by two [LoopBack models](https://docs.strongloop.com/display/public/LB/LoopBack+core+concepts#LoopBackcoreconcepts-Models) - subscription and notification.
+Other models - configuration and administrator, are for administrative purpose.
+A LoopBack model determines the underlying database schema and the API.
 The APIs displayed in the explorer (by default
 <a href="http://localhost:3000/explorer/" target="_blank">http://localhost:3000/explorer</a>) are also grouped by the LoopBack models.
 Click on a LoopBack model, say notification, to explore the operations on that model.
 Model specific APIs are  available here: